aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

          To return to the behavior of the previous versions, set :attr:`line_length_limit` to ``2**16`` *before* instantiating the
          :class:`SMTP` class.

+   .. py:attribute:: AuthLoginUsernameChallenge

+      A ``str`` containing the base64-encoded challenge to be sent as the first challenge in the ``AUTH LOGIN`` mechanism.

+   .. py:attribute:: AuthLoginPasswordChallenge

+      A ``str`` containing the base64-encoded challenge to be sent as the second challenge in the ``AUTH LOGIN`` mechanism.

    .. attribute:: event_handler